William-Jay-Inclino/cdrrmo-ormoc/readme.txt

 8. Login: Enter username and password you provided during step 6

+9. Modify backup.sh located in /scripts/backup.sh -> update path using the path of the host machine
+10. For auto back up read /notes/set auto back up of db

 === FOR DEVELOPMENT ===
 Same procedure for deploying to production